Rebootannie/Driver-drowsiness/README.md

 ## Installation

-To set up the project locally, follow these steps:
+To set up the project locally, firstly fork the repo to your github account and then follow these steps:

 1. **Clone the Repository**: